Ocean City Nor'easters: USL League Two (2003–present)

 In 2007, long-time Ocean City High School head coach Mike Pellegrino took over the coaching duties and returned the Barons to the playoffs.
 Their 9–3–4 record earned them a second-place finish in the Mid-Atlantic Division.
 Their home record continued with a 6–1–1 mark and the Barons were selected by the league to host the Eastern Conference playoffs for the second time in three years.
 The club lost in the conference semifinals to the Cape Cod Crusaders 5–0 after they had two players sent off in the opening 24 minutes of the match.

 The 2008 campaign was a tale of two halves as the club suffered its worst season since joining the USL League Two.
 Despite this, they still had a winning record with 6 wins, 5 losses and 5 draws.
 In the first half of the season, the Barons were unbeaten, with a record of 4–0–4, but the second half of the season was a different story, finishing with a 2–5–1 record.
 Some of the highlights included Byron Carmichael becoming the club's all-time leader in goals and points, while finishing the season with an even 100 career points.
-Ocean City's 8–1 win over the expansion New Jersey Rangers was a historic one as Steve Miller scored the club's third hat trick in franchise history and it was the most goals scored in a game and the largest margin of victory that the club has ever enjoyed as a member of the USL League Two.
+Ocean City's 8–1 win over the expansion New Jersey Rangers was a historic one as Steve Miller scored the club's third hat trick in franchise history and it was the most goals scored in a game and the largest margin of victory that the club has ever enjoyed as a member of USL League Two.

 The Barons bounced back from a disappointing 2008 season with one of the club's greatest campaigns in 2009.
 In addition to a pair of professional team upsets in the U.S. Open Cup and a date with D.C.
 United of Major League Soccer, Ocean City had a great regular season and a historic postseason run.
 After a 9–4–3 record earned them a third-place finish in the competitive Northeast Division and a spot in the postseason, they made history with two playoff wins before advancing to the PDL quarterfinals.
 The Barons eliminated the Long Island Rough Riders, the second best defensive team in the PDL, 2–0 in the opening round, giving OC their first playoff win since 2004.
 In the next round, the Men In Red handed the undefeated Ottawa Fury their first loss of the season with a 2–1 overtime win on a 98th-minute goal by Tyler Bellamy.
 The playoff run came to an end in Des Moines, Iowa, where they lost to the Chicago Fire Premier 3–0.